 It’s smart – not to mention, it’s just fun to say.
-Pack the famed Thanksgiving side into standard muffin tins, mounding at the tops, and bake for perfect portions.
+Pack the famed Thanksgiving side dish into standard muffin tins, mounding it at the tops, and bake for perfect portions.
 Not to mention crispiness.

-Props to the Baked in Arizona blog here.
-This mom of three takes a 2-inch biscuit cutter to a giant Costco (we won’t tell) pie and pops out cute circles.
-Cap ’em with whipped cream and pumpkin spice and serve in cupcake wrappers.
+Props go out to the Baked in Arizona blog here.
+This mom of three takes a 2-inch biscuit cutter to a giant Costco (shhh, we won’t tell) pie and pops out cute circles.
+Crown each one with whipped cream and pumpkin spice; then, serve in cupcake wrappers.

 Got a cooler?
-Ice up the Igloo Nov.
-24 to hold smaller items – or guests’ beverages – freeing up valuable refrigerator real estate.
+Ice up the Igloo on Turkey Day to hold smaller items – or guests’ beverages – freeing up valuable refrigerator real estate.
 It’s one of those Thanksgiving meal ideas that works for any sort of family or kids party, really.

 This post was originally published in 2016 and is updated regularly.